January 21, 2022

 Equal Employment Opportunity compliance

 Compliance concerns aren’t all related to properly paying employees and keeping appropriate records.
-In addition to applicable state and local laws, there are a number of federal laws focused on ensuring that everyone has equal employment opportunity (EEO), including but not limited to the Civil Rights Act (CRA), Americans With Disabilities Act (ADA), and Age Discrimination in Employment Act (ADEA).
-The EEO laws all prohibit workplace discrimination, including harassment, on the basis of one or more protected characteristics.
-Note that many states impose more stringent requirements than federal law.
+In addition to applicable state and local laws, there are a number of federal laws focused on ensuring that everyone has equal employment opportunity (EEO).
+These include the Civil Rights Act (CRA), Americans With Disabilities Act (ADA), and Age Discrimination in Employment Act (ADEA).

 Employers cannot use information about the characteristics protected under any of the EEO laws to make employment decisions, such as (but not limited to) hiring, pay, promotion, access to training, and more.
 Further, employers are required to ensure that the workplace is free from both quid pro quo sexual harassment and hostile environment harassment.